Simone-Sangiovanni/arch-configurations/README.md

 # Arch Configurations
 Linux configuration

+Run

+> sudo chmod +x setup.sh
+> ./setup.sh

-packages_list.txt contain the list of packages the must be installed.
+packages.txt contain the list of packages the must be installed.

+The scripts folder contain the scripts that are going to be invoked from the setup.sh script

+### Scripts
+- repo.sh add third party repositories and mirrors usefull to install packages
+- blackarch.sh install the blackarch mirrors, so I can have the pentesting tools
+- install.sh install the packages listed in packages_list.txt
-zsh_setup.sh is the script used to setup my zsh configuration.
+- zsh_setup.sh is used to setup my zsh configuration
+- sublime_text.sh set my custom configuration for sublime text

-### After completing the script execution
+### TODO after the scripts finished the execution
-- set kitty as the default terminal
+- set kitty as default terminal emulator